Formicophilia (Crawling Insects)

 Formicophilia

 Formicophilia is a rare paraphilia in which arousal is tied to the sensation of small creatures (ants, other insects, snails or worms) crawling, creeping or nibbling on the skin.
-It is documented almost entirely through a small number of clinical case reports.
+Named in 1986 by Dewaraja and Money, it is documented almost entirely through a handful of clinical case reports.

 - Prevalence